 BuySellAds is the parent company of CarbonAds.
 So, you’ll get the previous month’s ad revenue by the 15th of each month for the BuySellAds account.

+Minimum payouts change depending on the payout method.
 For example, PayPal requires a balance of $20.
-With the wire transfer, the minimum amount is $500, but it costs you.
+With wire transfer, the minimum amount is $500, but it’s not free.

-They’ve got cool ad designs that don’t slow down the page.
 If you have helpful content on your WordPress documentation site, you can monetize it with CarbonAds.
-But you will not be able to make decent money from them.
+But you will not be able to make decent money.
 Because only one ad is displayed per post, so you will get a low CPM rate.

 However, Carbon can still be one of the finer ad networks for small and independent publishers.
 Website needs quality content or useful tools.